-- Every participant agreed to the CoC in advance.
+- Every participant agreed to the Code of Conduct in advance during registration.

-- The CoC, or a summary, was included on the conference website, conference booklet, and in posters around the conference venue.
+- The CoC, or a summary, was included on the conference website and Hopin Reception

-- The CoC was repeatedly mentioned in announcements on the stage.
+- The CoC was repeatedly mentioned in our conference introduction and announcements.

-- We specifically stressed that the CoC applies to all conference spaces including the social event, and therefore attendees should drink responsibly.
+- We specifically stressed that the CoC applies to all conference spaces including the social event.

 - We encouraged all attendees to report any incident, even if they were not sure whether it was a violation.

-None of our organizers were approached about any CoC concerns at this event.
+None of our organizers were approached about any CoC concerns related to this event.
 We know that this is, in part, a reflection of the thoughtful and inclusive community that we’re so lucky to have.

 That being said, we’re also very conscious of the fact that just because nothing was reported doesn’t mean nothing happened.
 If there was any personal conduct or other aspect of the conference experience that did not meet the expectations of behavior set out in the CoC, please email us at firstname.lastname@example.org.

-We’re so grateful to our speakers, sponsors, volunteers, and attendees for making this conference possible.
-Whether you were able to join us this time or not, we hope to see you back in Prague next year – or even sooner at one of our other events!
+We’re so grateful to our sponsors, speakers, volunteers, and attendees for making this conference possible.
+Whether you were able to come out this time or not, we hope to see you again next year – or even sooner at one of our other events!